kanglicheng/code-school/ruby/projects/hash_map_lru_cache/README.md

 We'll start with the first stage.
 In this version of a set, we can only store integers that live in a predefined range.
-So I tell you the maximum integer I'll ever want to store, and you give me a set that can store it and any smaller positive number.
+So I tell you the maximum integer I'll ever want to store, and you give me a set that can store it and any smaller non-negative number.

 * Initialize your MaxIntSet with an integer called `max` to define the range of integers that we're keeping track of.